gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-why-marek-is-awesome.md

       $ roslaunch turtlebot_teleop keyboard_teleop.launch

-* You should see the following menu
+* You should see the following menu:

       Control Your Turtlebot!